BY LAUREN MAULDIN

 However, I know that there’s more to horse showing than a fancy trot.
 I have watched the beautiful, stunning warmbloods in the hunter ring and I’ve seen them miss changes, kick out, and stop.
 I know that no matter how nice your horse is, me and my fellow adult amateurs often make oftentimes comic goofs.
 The nicest horse in the world isn’t going to save you if you jump an oxer backwards.
 The hunter ring is about creating a complete picture, not a single jump.
 A willing, happy horse that’s working with me as my partner is a key part of that picture.
 For me at least, that horse is usually a Thoroughbred.

 It takes an educated horseman to spot a good one.
 Unlike warmbloods, the American Thoroughbred is not bred for its trot or jump.
 They’re bred for speed, especially when you’re shopping for inexpensive projects off the track like I was.
-And I’ll be honest, as much as I like the breed I have to admit there is a lot of junk out there.
-I saw many, many horses that I’m sure will be great for someone, but that someone doesn’t have goals of doing well in the hunter ring.
+And I’ll be honest, as much as I like the breed I have to admit there are a lot of horses aren’t there that aren’t a good fit for this job.
+I saw many, many horses that I’m sure will be great for someone, but that someone doesn’t have goals of doing well in the rated hunter ring.

 Looking at countless videos of Thoroughbreds jogging by the track or flatting after a few months off has taught me so much about evaluating horses.
 By discussing videos with educated people, I’ve learned what a downhill canter looks like and what’s true, good movement instead of something that initially seems flashy.
 I feel more confident about my eye and ability to critique horses after looking through so many Thoroughbreds for sale.